kudobuilder/kudo.dev/content/docs/cli/commands.md

 ## install

-Install a KUDO package from local filesystem or the official repo.
+Install a KUDO package from the local filesystem, official repo or in-cluster resources.

-The name argument must be a name of the package in the repository, a URL or path to package in *.tgz format, or a path to an unpacked package directory.
+The name argument must be a name of the package in the repository, a URL or path to package in *.tgz format, path to an unpacked package directory or a name of an already installed operator (when using the `--in-cluster` option).

 To specify a local path as an operator, the path has to start with `./`, `../` or `/`, otherwise KUDO expects the operatorname to be a package from the remote repository.